John Garabedian: 1980s (V66 & the launch of Open House Party)

-Four years after MTV's 1981 debut, Garabedian and fellow WMEX alumnus Arnie Ginsburg started a Boston-area 24-hour music video station, WVJV-TV (now WUTF-TV).
-Their station, known as "V66", mirrored MTV's early all-video format and lasted until 1986, when WVJV phased out videos and was sold to the HSN.
+Four years after MTV's 1981 debut, Garabedian and fellow WMEX alumnus Arnie Ginsburg started a Boston-area 24-hour music video station, WVJV-TV (now WUNI).
+Their station, known as "V66", mirrored MTV's early all-video format and lasted until 1986, when WVJV phased out videos and was sold to the Home Shopping Network.
 "Life On The V: The Story Of V66" is a documentary released in 2014, about the channel.

 Following the end of his first television venture, Garabedian returned to radio.
 In 1987, Garabedian restarted the Open House Party show as a Saturday and Sunday evening, all-request program on Boston station WXKS-FM.
 Over the next twenty years, the program grew into a nationally syndicated show, broadcast on over 175 stations worldwide.

 Garabedian also founded Superadio Networks and Radiocraft.
 Superadio was created in 1988 as a distributor for Open House Party; it handled affiliate relations, sales and syndication, while Radiocraft owned and produced the show.
 Superadio became the largest distributor of mix shows in the world, while Open House Party was a ratings-success in almost every major market in America.